rdrounak/Traffic-Sign-Recognition/README.md

 ## Credits

-This project is developed by [Rounak Dwary].
+This project is developed by Rounak Dwary.
 It is based on deep learning techniques and libraries provided by the open-source community.

 ## Acknowledgments